Bibliology is the study of the theological doctrine of the Bible itself which lends credence to the divine inspiration and authority of the

 There are differences of opinion over the source of authority which resulted in sectarianism or excessive attachment to a particular sect or party

 The Roman Catholic stance on authority is "The Bible is an authoritative collection of writings.
 Scripture belongs in a church which gathered them."
 Council of Trent - April 28, 1546 - stated; "Tradition is equal to the Bible."

-If the authority is in the scriptures themselves then no man can assume to be the one who alone has a right understanding of the scriptures irrespective of their position as a lay person or a leader in the church.
+If the authority is in the scriptures themselves then no man can assume to be the only one who has a right understanding of the scriptures irrespective of their position as a lay person or a leader in the church.
 This should humble all of us.

 Erroneous Views Of Inspiration

 There are a number of erroneous views concerning the inspiration of the scriptures.
 Below I have listed and defined some for the benefit of

 1. Natural Inspiration - The Bible is inspired in the same sense as other great works of literature are inspired.
 It is a remarkable human book written by people with religious genius.

 2. Illuminational Inspiration - The writers of scripture were inspired in the sense that Christians

 today may be guided concerning truths God wants them to know.
 Deuteronomy 4:2, 12:32 and Proverbs 30:5-6 oppose this.
 This belief

 teaches that there is no fixed standard to distinguish between truth and error since inspiration is always taking place.
 Another name for this erroneous view is Universal Christian Inspiration.